Last updated on September 11th, 2023

 The question of blind weighing versus open weighing is hotly debated.
 I'll keep it brief here.

 Blind weighing is where your child is weighed with their back to the scales.
 Its purpose is mainly for the adults to check on progress.
 Usually, as the young person gets better, they stop caring so much about their weight, and when eventually they see the number on the scales, they shrug and get on with their lives.
-Sure, there's a risk that they'll go crazy because that part of the eating disorder was never addressed, and they'll start restricting again.
+Sure, there's a risk that they'll have a meltdown and try restricting again because that part of the eating disorder was never addressed.
 But by then their brain function is probably greatly improved, and they may better be able to take in some psychoeducation about weight.

 On the other side of the debate, is open weighing.
 The studies by Lock, Le Grange and others, which test out the effectiveness of Family-Based Treatment (FBT), used open weighing.
 Likewise for Cognitive Behavioural Therapy (CBT).
 The studies didn't compare open and blind, but if you think of open weighing as a form of exposure therapy, it makes sense that therapists working to the FBT or CBT manuals view it as an essential component.
 These therapists use each weight reading as a therapeutic intervention, discussing fears, challenging beliefs, giving psychoeducation.
 Daniel Le Grange also explains in this webinar how knowing the direction of the weight is essential in FBT and how weight "sets the tone of the meeting".